Mudd Nick Foundation History

 In 2006, the Mudd Nick Foundation was formed as a 501(c)(3) non-profit and a board of nine directors was selected to develop a Vision, Mission, Guiding Principles and Objectives.
 Our theme and goal became “Changing Children’s Lives Today and Tomorrow.”
 The Invitational Golf Tournament evolved and in recent years has drawn approximately 80 players.

-Over the last ten years, in excess of $1,000,000 has been raised to support 30 to 50 Learning Experiences annually.
+Over the last 11 years, in excess of $1,400,000 has been raised to support over 60 Learning Experiences annually.
 We have collaborative partnerships with the superintendent of Neahkahnie School District 56 and principals of the two grade schools, one middle school and one high school.
 Teachers apply for grants to support specific Learning Experience activities and the Foundation’s Learning Experiences Committee selects those to fund.
 Also supported are Learning Experiences that cover multiple schools, North County Recreation District, and children with special needs.
 The Foundation does not support any tax funded programs or existing programs or activities.

 The Mudd Nick Foundation is an all-volunteer organization, with only two part-time staff who liaise with school administrators and other youth leaders and coordinate Learning Experiences.
 Children participate in all Learning Experiences free of charge.
 See the Learning Experiences page to learn more about the activities the Foundation funds.